DogeTheBeast/College_notes/1st Year/Second Term/ENGL 110/Gothic Culture.md

 Psychoanalytic literary analysis is a form of literary criticism which is related to the human psyche regardless of the form the literature is presented in.

+> Literature is fundamentally entwined with the psyche
+- Sigmund Freud